nikcub/tmpbrowser/README.md

 ## tmpbrowser

-Will load a temporary throwaway browser session.
+Creates a temporary throwaway browser session.

+Click the icon to create as many sessions as you like.

 Supports Chrome, Chromium, Firefox and Opera.

+## Benefits

+ * User profile is destroyed so no saved history or passwords, etc.
+ * Works like incognito mode except you get all the benefits of browser session
+ * Ability to disable plugins and extensions on a per-execution basis

 ## Install